lf-/nix-lib/README.md

 for, but want to publish.
 Please feel free to simply vendor them if you'd like.
 My goal is to keep each file self-contained.

+The main focus of these so far is tools for the nixpkgs Haskell infrastructure.

 ## Contents

 ### `some-cabal-hashes.nix`

-Super speedy version of `packageSourceOverrides` which does exactly one import-from-derivation build, rather than doing one import-from-derivation for each overridden package, potentially saving minutes if you have lots of overrides.
+Creates an overlay that sets Haskell packages to some version, like `haskell.lib.packageSourceOverrides`, but *way* faster.
+It does exactly one import-from-derivation build, rather than doing one import-from-derivation for each overridden package, potentially saving minutes if you have lots of overrides.